jessicaagarwal/Shoonya-wipe/DEVELOPMENT_GUIDE.md

-# SafeErasePro Development Guide
+# Shoonya Wipe Development Guide

 ## Overview

-This guide covers the development setup, architecture, and contribution guidelines for SafeErasePro.
+This guide covers the development setup, architecture, and contribution guidelines for Shoonya Wipe.

 ## Architecture